strangelove-ventures/poa/README.md

 After integrating the PoA module into your chain, read the [network considerations](./INTEGRATION.md#network-considerations) before launching the network.

-This includes: useful parameters, full module control, migrating from PoA->PoS, and other useful information.
+This includes: parameters, full module control, migrating from PoA->PoS, and other useful information.

 ## Concepts